spchal/rtld_solaris/README.md

 Inorder to run the program:
 LD_AUDIT=./audit.so.1 gedit

-This would output all the libraries that are dynamically accessed by the linker.
+This would output all the objects that are dynamically loaded by the linker. la_version():
+This routine provides the initial handshake between the runtime linker and the audit library.
+This interface must be provided for the audit library to be loaded. la_objopen():
+This routine is called when a new object is loaded by the runtime linker.